discord-jar/discord.jar/README.md

 ### Prerequisites

 <b>You'll need to add discord.jar to your project's dependencies.
 We are currently using
-Jitpack to host our builds.
+JitPack to host our builds.
 See tutorials for your dependency management system [here](https://jitpack.io/#discord-jar/discord.jar/-SNAPSHOT).</b>

 A Discord bot token is required to use the API.
 You can get one by creating a bot